lsst-sitcom/sitcomtn-025/index.rst

 Due to the current summit power issues, aspects of the document could not be completed at this time, specifically the documentation of the proof-of-concept demonstrators due to the loss of the Andes cluster and current void of data at the summit.

 The working group accumulated a series of use-cases that represent the functionality required to successfully perform on-sky and on-the-fly operations during the commissioning phase.
-By analyzing the use-cases and exploring how they would be accomplished using our current toolset, it has been determined that a large fraction of the necessary capabilities are already scoped and implementend but require augmenting certain functionalities to enable proper interfacing and inter-operability.
+By analyzing the use-cases and exploring how they would be accomplished using our current toolset, it has been determined that a large fraction of the necessary capabilities are already scoped and/or implementend but require augmenting certain functionalities to enable proper interfacing and inter-operability.
-However, there exist a important gaps that require new software, selection of adopted packages, and the development of examples such that users can use the components effectively.
+However, there exist critical gaps that require new software, designation of adopted packages or technologies, and the production of documentation such that users can interact with the system efffectively.
-This is especially apparent with regards to on-the-fly analysis tasks and ability to support the diversity of figures that will be required for monitoring, system characterization and even global system debugging.

 A new CSC (Controllable SAL Component) will need to be developed to handle the creation and management of analysis tasks as well as the alerting of newly created artifacts to users.
 A design and scope estimate for this CSC has been developed and all the information is ready to support the filing of an LCR if required.
+On-the-fly analysis tasks will produce reports that require a diversity of visualizations to facilitate monitoring, characterizing, and debugging the system.
-Dynamic figures that are to be embedded into the LOVE system will be required to use the Bokeh package to create an application, which will then be deployed using Kubernetes.
+After exploring several options, it is recommended that dynamic figures that are to be embedded into the LOVE system should use the Bokeh Visualization Library to create an application which can then be deployed using Kubernetes.
 The display of images for on-the-fly analysis is most easily accomplished using the Camera Visualization Tool.
-With moderate effort, the functionalities of this tool can be expanded to to meet the requirements for on-the-fly applications.
+With moderate effort, the functionalities of this tool can be expanded to meet the requirements for on-the-fly applications.

-The working group has performed several proof-of-concept demonstrators to test and back our recommendations and findings.
+The working group has performed several proof-of-concept demonstrations to test and reinforce our recommendations and findings.
 Critical to the success of using these tools in an integrated way will be the creation of a series of instructional documentation to guide users on how to design, communicate, build, and deploy their desired tools.
 The creation of these instructive documents is beyond the scope of this working group, but all members are keen to assist in developing this documentation.